 Eyenovia.
-Inc. ("Eyenovia" or the "Company") is a clinical stage ophthalmic biopharmaceutical company developing a pipeline of microdose therapeutics utilizing its patented piezo-print delivery technology, branded the OptejetTM.
-Eyenovia aims to achieve clinical microdosing of next-generation formulations of well-established ophthalmic pharmaceutical agents using its high-precision targeted ocular delivery system, which has the potential to replace conventional eye dropper delivery and improve safety, tolerability, patient compliance and topical delivery success for ophthalmic eye treatments.
-In the clinic, the Optejet has demonstrated the ability to horizontally deliver opthalmic medication with a success rate significantly higher than that of traditional eye drops (~ 90% vs. ~ 50%).
+Inc. ("Eyenovia" or the "Company") is a clinical stage ophthalmic company developing a pipeline of advanced therapeutics based on its propriety array print (MAP TM) platform technology.
+Eyenovia aims to achieve clinical microdosing of next-generation formulations of novel and existing ophthalmic pharmaceutical agents using its high-precision targeted ocular delivery system, branded the Opejet®, which has the potential to replace conventional eye dropper delivery and improve safety, tolerability, patient compliance and topical delivery success for ophthalmic eye treatments.
+In the clinic, the Optejet has demonstrated the ability to horizontally deliver ophthalmic medication with a success rate significantly higher than that of traditional eye drops ($\sim 90\%$ vs. $\sim 50\%$).
 Using its proprietary delivery technology, Eyenovia is developing the next generation of smart ophthalmic therapies which target new indications or new combinations where there are currently no comparable drug therapies approved by the U.S. Food and Drug Administration (the "FDA").
 Eyenovia's microdose therapeutics follow the FDA-designated pharmaceutical registration and regulatory process.
 Its products are classified by the FDA as drugs, and not medical devices or drug-device combination products.